 - Arizona -On April 8, the Governor of Arizona issued Executive Order 2020-26, making immediately effective Arizona’s RON laws (A.R.S. § 41-371, et seq., effective July 1) and guidance enabling remote online notarization in the state;

-- Arkansas – On March 30, the Governor of Arkansas issued Executive Order 20-12, as amended by Executive Order 20-14 issued April 9 (and extended by Executive Order 20-37 to August 17 and Executive Order 20-45 to October 13), which suspends certain provisions of Arkansas notarial laws to enable certain types of notaries public (i) to meet the in-person requirement using real-time audio and visual means to notarize paper documents, as well as, (ii) when serving as an eNotary under Arkansas law, to use real-time audio and visual means to meet the in-person requirement when notarizing electronic documents, provided that, in each case, the notary and the signer are both physically located in Arkansas at the time of signing, among other conditions [updated August 21];
+- Arkansas – On March 30, the Governor of Arkansas issued Executive Order 20-12, as amended by Executive Order 20-14 issued April 9 (and extended by Executive Order 20-37 to August 17 and Executive Order 20-45 to October 13, and Executive Order 20-48 to December 12, and Executive Order 20-51 to December 31, and Executive Order 20-53 to March 1, 2021), which suspends certain provisions of Arkansas notarial laws to enable certain types of notaries public (i) to meet the in-person requirement using real-time audio and visual means to notarize paper documents, as well as, (ii) when serving as an eNotary under Arkansas law, to use real-time audio and visual means to meet the in-person requirement when notarizing electronic documents, provided that, in each case, the notary and the signer are both physically located in Arkansas at the time of signing, among other conditions [updated January 4];

 - California – No RON or COVID-19 enactment to date; the California Secretary of State website endorses its residents’ use of mobile California notaries and does not permit remote notarizations [updated May 5];

-- Colorado – On March 27, the Governor of Colorado issued Executive Order D 2020 019(extended through April 30 by Executive Order D 2020 030 and through May 30 by Executive Order D 2020-047 and through June 28 by Executive Order D 2020-087), temporarily suspending the requirement to appear personally before notarial officers to perform notarizations, and the Secretary of State has issued temporary emergency rules and guidance to permit notarial officers to perform remote notarizations using real-time audio-video communication; the Executive Orders expired on June 28, 2020; however, Colorado enacted SB20-096 which, in addition to implementing RON in the state effective December 31, 2020, endorsed the continued use of audio-video communication to perform remote notarial acts until December 31, 2020, and the Secretary of State adopted Notary Program Rules on June 26, continuing remote notarization on a temporary basis [updated June 30];
+- Colorado – On March 27, the Governor of Colorado issued Executive Order D 2020 019(extended through April 30 by Executive Order D 2020 030 and through May 30 by Executive Order D 2020-047 and through June 28 by Executive Order D 2020-087), temporarily suspending the requirement to appear personally before notarial officers to perform notarizations, and the Secretary of State has issued temporary emergency rules and guidance to permit notarial officers to perform remote notarizations using real-time audio-video communication; the Executive Orders expired on June 28, 2020; however, Colorado enacted SB20-096 which, in addition to implementing RON in the state effective December 31, 2020, endorsed the continued use of audio-video communication to perform remote notarial acts until December 31, 2020, and the Secretary of State adopted Notary Program Rules on June 26, and updated such Rules on October 15, continuing remote notarization on a temporary basis; the Secretary of State adopted new temporary Rules effective December 31, which regulations will become permanently effective 20 days after publication in the Colorado Register [updated January 4].

 - Connecticut – On March 23, the Governor of Connecticut issued Executive Order 7K, immediately authorizing notarial acts to be performed on tangible paper documents utilizing audio-visual technology for persons physically located in Connecticut under certain conditions, and on March 30 issued Executive Order 7Q, which supersedes Order 7K and adds provisions allowing attorneys to remotely administer a self-proving affidavit to a will (extended on June 16 for the duration of the public health emergency by Executive Order 7ZZ) [updated June 17];